Contents

 - visual observation of release records with followup measurements and documentation of release.

-Records of all data and analyses must be maintained by the Project Proponent and provided for verification purposes for a period of five years.
+Records of all data and analyses must be maintained by the Project Proponent and provided for verification purposes for a period of five years after the end of the monitoring period.

 Storage

-This Protocol provides multiple options for conversion and durable storage of CO2.
+This Protocol provides multiple options for durable storage of CO2.
 The Project Proponent can choose from available options when submitting their Project for verification:

 Must be used with the carbonation in the built environment storage module.